raunaqgupta/open-source-docs/vitess-operator/aws-quickstart.md

 To deploy a Vitess cluster on EKS using the Vitess Operator, follow these steps:

-1. Download the operator and example database configuration files.
+1. Download the operator installation and example database configuration files.
-1. Apply the operator configuration file against your Kubernetes cluster.
+1. Apply the operator installation file against your Kubernetes cluster.
-1. Edit the name of the Kubernetes secret in the database configuration file.
+1. Edit the name your S3 bucket and region in the database configuration file.
 1. Apply the database configuration file to your cluster.
 1. Port-forward the `vtctld` service to your Kubernetes cluster.
 1. Apply the VSchema to your Vitess database.